Meet Our Educators

 1st Grade Teacher

-Hello, I'm Denise Schmitz, and this is my first year teaching at La Casa de Esperanza Charter School.
+Hello, I'm Denise Schmitz, and this is my second year teaching at La Casa de Esperanza Charter School.
 I have my Bachelor of Arts Degree from U.W.
 Whitewater, and currently pursuing a Master of Education, Mt.
 Mary University.
 I have been working in education for nine years, and special education for one year.
 Children have always been my passion, and I have worked with them in various capacities over the years, including for the Waukesha School District, the Elmbrook School District, the Waukesha Parks and Recreation Department, and the YMCA.
 I have coached gymnastics, cheerleading and basketball, and I served on the school board of a private school for six years.
 I have four children and one granddaughter.
 A native and resident of Waukesha, I enjoy kayaking, traveling, watching movies, eating out and spending time with family and friends.

 I love that La Casa is the heart of Waukesha, a melting pot of diversity, it has been a fixture of or community for many years.
 As I tell my students, we are like one big family.
 Everyone, including the administration, the staff, the families and the students, are friendly, caring and supportive.
 As a teacher, I love the personal connections I make with my students and seeing them grow daily, personally and academically.
 I enjoy working at a school that is in my own neighborhood, seeing the students outside of school, and the excitement on their faces when they see me walking down the sidewalk.

 Hello, I grew up in Mexico where I earned my Bachelor of Control and Computer Engineering degree from UANL.MX.
 My husband and I moved to Milwaukee.
 I have three boys, two girls and four granddaughters.
 I obtained my teaching license at MTEC.
 In Milwaukee, I taught first-grade Bilingual for four years and two years as an algebra teacher at Aurora.
 We moved to Waukesha and I worked with the School District of Waukesha, for 15 years.
-I retired from the district and now it is my second year at La Casa de Esperanza working as a second-grade teacher.
+I retired from the district and now it is my second year at La Casa de Esperanza working as a fourth-grade teacher.

 I’ve had an excellent experience working at La Casa de Esperanza, it is a great place to learn.
 It’s students, dedicated staff, and the community of parents make this a place for everyone to learn and grow.
 I believe that La Casa de Esperanza is a young school with an excellent future for students.
 Working with children on a daily basis, it is both my passion and a privilege because I’m doing a job that I love.
 In my spare time, I love to spend time with my family.
 My family is my support system and they mean the world to me.